 Permanent residents, NZ citizens and domestic student visas

 If your child has permanent residence, New Zealand citizenship or a domestic student visa they have to be enrolled at school by the time they are 6.

 The Immigration NZ website has guidelines for students.

 Children living unlawfully in NZ

 Many children who are living unlawfully in New Zealand can attend a state or state-integrated school as a NZ student.
-Find out if this applies to your child.

 NZ has an excellent schools and kura and they use an internationally recognised curriculum framework to develop teaching programmes that develop the skills and abilities your child will need in the world.